-American Experience recently showed their new documentary "The Rise and Fall of Penn Station" on PBS stations around the country.
-In coordination with the documentary they created an interactive map, the Engineering Map of America, and requested that archival repositories around the country contribute their content to the "pins."
+Last Spring American Experience showed their new documentary "The Rise and Fall of Penn Station" on PBS stations around the country.
+In coordination with the documentary they created an interactive map, the Engineering Map of America, and requested that archival repositories contribute their content to the "pins."
 We have contribute many photographs so far, many of them on railroad topics, including Hell Gate Bridge in New York City, Lyman Viaduct in Colchester, Connecticut, and Cos Cob Power Plant in Greenwich, Connecticut.
 We're adding more as time allows -- check it out when you have a chance!

 We here in Archives & Special Collections at the UConn Libraries have worked steadily to build the Connecticut Digital Archive, which will hold all of our online resources.
-I am delighted to report to you that we've recently loaded railroad photographs onto the digital archive -- the first step in making our collections available to a worldwide audience!
+I am delighted to report to you that we've recently added even more railroad images onto the digital archive -- one of many steps we're taking to make our collections available to a worldwide audience!

-Thanks to the staff at the UConn Libraries' Map and Geographic Information Center (MAGIC), we now have an index to search the New Haven Railroad Valuation Maps!
-This "mash-up" includes a location search box and the ability to click on the valuation map outline to view a pop-up window that has a direct link to the map in the database.
+Don't forget about our online railroad maps!
+We have an index to search the New Haven Railroad Valuation Maps; this "mash-up" includes a location search box and the ability to click on the valuation map outline to view a pop-up window that has a direct link to the map in the database.
 Researchers can access the index at http://magic.lib.uconn.edu/mash_up/nynhhrr_index.html

 This page is maintained by L. Smith.